stuartdd/WIO-Terminal-SevenSegDisp/README.md

 # WIO-Terminal-SevenSegDisp

-Seven Segment (SS) Display for Arduino/WIO-Terminal.
+Slanting Seven Segment Display for Arduino/WIO-Terminal.

-Includes classes for individual SS displays and a Group of diaplays.
+Includes classes for individual characterc and a Group of N characters.

-Includes data for display 0..9 A..F and a colon.
+Includes options for displaying 0..9 A..F and a colon.

-Includes a Clock display.

 ## Medium
 A medium sized display.